 \section{Text-only Recovery}

 For a given text encoder $\mathcal{T}$, our first step is to obtain a training corpus of representations to fit a decoding probe $\mathcal{P}(x | \mathcal{T}(x))$.
 We use (just the text of) Conceptual Captions 3M \cite{sharma2018conceptual} (CC3M) split into a 90/10 train/val set; this corpus consists of cleaned alt-texts from web images, and thus is similar to the pretraining corpora of many VL models.
-For $\mathcal{P}$, we use T5-large: specifically, we condition the decoder on $\mathcal{T}(x)$, followed by a linear transformation+layer normalization.
+For $\mathcal{P}$, we use T5-large: specifically, we condition the decoder on $\mathcal{T}(x)$, followed by a linear transformation and layer normalization.
 We train using Adafactor \cite{shazeer2018adafactor} with a batch size of 512 for 4 epochs over CC3M; we select checkpoints with the lowest val loss.
-Models are trained using 4xA6000 GPUs with 48GB of memory using Transformers \cite{wolf2019huggingface} and accelerate.\footnote{\url{https://github.com/huggingface/accelerate}} At evaluation time, we generate captions for \dataname set using beam=5 search.
+Models are trained using 4xA6000 GPUs with 48GB of memory using Transformers \cite{wolf2019huggingface} and accelerate\footnote{\url{https://github.com/huggingface/accelerate}}.
+At evaluation time, we generate captions for \dataname set using beam=5 search.

-\paragraph{Text Models.} We evaluate several $\mathcal{T}$ models: CLIP ViT-B/32 (12 layers, 512 dim) and ViT-L/14 (12 layers, 768 dim) \cite{radford2021learning}, CLIP with a RoBERTa-pretrained text encoder \cite{Liu2019RoBERTaAR, ilharco_gabriel_2021_5143773}, and \citet{yuksekgonul2022and}'s more-order-aware CLIP encoder finetuned with harder negatives.
-For comparison, we also consider the uni-modal SentenceBERT \cite{reimers2019sentence} model \texttt{all-mpnet-base-v2}, which is trained on a number of sentence similarity datasets incl.
-COCO captions \cite{lin2014microsoft}.
+\paragraph{Text Models.} We evaluate several $\mathcal{T}$ models: CLIP ViT-B/32 (12 layers, 512 dim) and ViT-L/14 (12 layers, 768 dim) \cite{radford2021learning}, CLIP with a RoBERTa-pretrained text encoder \cite{Liu2019RoBERTaAR, ilharco_gabriel_2021_5143773}, and \citet{yuksekgonul2022and}'s more-order-aware CLIP encoder finetuned with hard negatives, negCLIP.
+For comparison, we also consider the uni-modal SentenceBERT \cite{reimers2019sentence} model \texttt{all-mpnet-base-v2}, which is trained on several sentence similarity datasets including COCO captions \cite{lin2014microsoft}.

-\paragraph{Proof-of-concepT5} We also consider a T5-Large text encoder that produces a single vector output via mean pooling over the token embeddings.
-In contrast to the other fixed encoders, we fine-tune this model on CC3M like an autoencoder\footnote{There is no overlap between CC3M and \dataname.}.
+\paragraph{Proof-of-concepT5} We also consider a T5-large text encoder that produces a single vector output via mean pooling over the token embeddings.
+In contrast to the other fixed encoders, we fine-tune this model on CC3M, like an autoencoder\footnote{There is no overlap between CC3M and \dataname.}.
 Then, we use the resulting encoder as a feature extractor, and hand a dimension-shuffled version of the resulting embeddings to the probe.
-This ``proof of concept" encoder is specifically optimized to generate a vector from which a T5 model can decode the full sentence, and serves to validate that our probe setup is even possible.
+This ``proof of concept'' encoder is specifically optimized to generate a vector from which a T5 model can decode the full sentence, and serves to validate that our probe setup is even possible.